gnss-sdr/geniuss-place/_sp-blocks/01-signal-source.md

 </figure>

-The Signal Source module is in charge of implementing the hardware driver, that is, the portion of the code that communicates with the RF front-end and receives the samples coming from the ADC.
+The _Signal Source_ block is in charge of implementing the hardware driver, that is, the portion of the code that communicates with the RF front-end and receives the samples coming from the ADC.
 This communication is usually performed through USB or Ethernet buses.
 Since